Faraja17/my-website/README.md

 I used some old tricks I already knew to create my background image and the other illustrations.
 I found all of the images through creative commons websites, I removed the backgrounds and added my own colors using [Remove.bg](https://remove.bg), Google Slides, and my computer's screenshot tool.
 I did learn [how to crop the images into circular shapes](https://crop-circle.imageonline.co/) from Dr. Yu.
 It took a lot of trial and error to decide upon appropriate images, especially the bacground image.
 I was going for a subtle embossed look, and I think that this [paper flower background](https://pixabay.com/illustrations/paper-flower-background-white-4794429/) is perfect.
 It is bold and muted at the same time, a very elegant statement piece.

-It was somewhat difficult to let go of the color scheme that I started out with, but it wasn't responsive, so it had to go.
+It was somewhat difficult to let go of the color scheme that I started out with, but it wasn't accessible, so it had to go.
 I ultimately decided upon more contrasting font colors and a darker background for my footer, all still within the original turquoise color family.

 ### Built with